aws-samples/amazon-api-gateway-url-shortener/README.md

     **Be sure and store you new token in a place that you can find it.**

 ### Deploying
-In the terminal, use the guided deployment the first time you deploy
+In the terminal, use the SAM CLI guided deployment the first time you deploy
 ```bash
 sam deploy -g
 ```